 You may also be receiving Disability Living Allowance (DLA) for adults, which has also been replaced by ADP.
-At present, you will be transferred to the new benefit if you were born on or after 8 April 1948 and either your care or mobility needs have changed, or your award for DLA for adults is coming to an end or needs to be renewed, or you asked to be moved to ADP.
+You will be transferred to the new benefit if you were born on or after 8 April 1948 and either your care or mobility needs have changed, or your award for DLA for adults is coming to an end or needs to be renewed, or you asked to be moved to ADP.

 If these circumstances do not apply to you (or you were born before 8 April 1948), the Department of Work and Pensions will continue to pay your DLA and you will be moved to the new benefit at a later date.
+There is more information about this on the mygov.scot website: mygov.scot/changes-to-disability-living-allowance-dla-for-adults.